nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 - During the selection phase the following steps are implemented: They are selected for the release they are specified with more details and validated.
 Change management occurs and high priority are taken.
 The requirements undergo change management, construction, verification and conclusion.
 - REPEAT is also enacted using different Message Sequencing Charts (SMC).Many challenges also have been identified for REPEAT enactment like overload control, connecting fragments, building the chasm between collection and selection, long term market analysis.
 Seminar 2:
+[1] Regnell & Brinkkemper “Market-Driven Requirements Engineering for Software Products” (Chapter 13 in Engineering and Management of Software Requirements)
 Question 3: What is Technical Product Management?

 Technical Product Management is the process of defining market requirements and packaging these features into various releases.
 This involves a close interaction with the development team, key customers, market analysts, etc.

 Question 4: What is roadmapping?
 How can you do it large scale?

 Roadmap is a list of the product releases that are determined to come over a time frame of three to five years.
 Especially for large scale or market driven requirements engineering where the costs and cosequences of a vendor change being large it is better to involve the customer in the roadmap decision-making.
 Roadmaps help organizations identify important objectives and highlights the resources required to achieve those objectives.
 Roadmapping has many uses both for the corporate and industry level organizations.
-They are:
+They are[1]:

 1. Development of a consesnsus about a set of needs and the resources required to fulfil those needs.
 2. Provision of a mechanism that helps in forecasting the technology devlopments in the target areas in the years to come.